Operation Radd-ul-Fasaad: Etymologies

 Radd-ul-Fasaad literally means "elimination of strife".
 Radd means "rejection".
 Fasaad is synonymous to the Arabic word Fitna which means "civil strife".

 Background

 In the month of February 2017, the terrorist group Jamaat-ul-Ahrar launched Operation Ghazi with several suicide attacks across Pakistan.
-According to media, Jammat-ul-Ahrar claimed the responsibility of these terror attacks, this operation reduced after the death of Abdul Rashid Ghazi, who was shot dead by Pakistan army in Lal Masjid during Operation Sunrise.
+According to media, Jammat-ul-Ahrar claimed the responsibility of these terror attacks.
 After this, many other terrorist groups started terrorist attacks often across all over Pakistan, quickly Pakistan announced the launch of Operation Radd-ul-Fasaad.

 On the 4th Anniversary of the Operation, a database was launched on 22 February 2021, covering all news of terrorism, operations, and killings during this Operation.

 Major terror attacks

 January 2017 Parachinar bombing

 On 21 January 2017, a bomb was detonated at a vegetable market in Parachinar, in the Kurram Valley of the Federally Administered Tribal Areas of Pakistan.
 At least 25 people were killed and 87 injured by the explosion.
 Parachinar is the administrative headquarters of the Kurram Agency near the Afghan border.
 The same area has previously seen several blasts in 2008, February 2012, September 2012, 2013 and in December 2015.